Heaven Knows, Mr. Allison

-Heaven Knows, Mr. Allison is a 1957 DeLuxe Color CinemaScope film that tells the story of two people stranded on a Japanese-occupied island in the Pacific Ocean during World War II.
+Heaven Knows, Mr. Allison is a 1957 American CinemaScope war film directed by John Huston.
+It stars Deborah Kerr as Irish nun Sister Angela and Robert Mitchum as U.S. Marine Corporal Allison, both stranded on a Japanese-occupied island in the Pacific Ocean during World War II.

 The film was adapted by John Huston and John Lee Mahin from the 1952 novel by Charles Shaw and was directed by Huston.
 It was nominated for Academy Awards for Best Actress in a Leading Role (Deborah Kerr) and Best Writing, Screenplay Based on Material from Another Medium.

-The movie was filmed on the islands of Trinidad and Tobago.
-Producer Eugene Frenke later filmed a low-budget variation on the story, The Nun and the Sergeant (1962), starring his wife Anna Sten.
+The movie was filmed on the islands of Trinidad and Tobago in what was then the British West Indies.
+Producer Eugene Frenke later filmed The Nun and the Sergeant, a low-budget variation on the story, (1962), starring his wife Anna Sten.

 Plot

-In the South Pacific in 1944, U.S. Marine Corporal Allison and his reconnaissance party are disembarking from a U.S. Navy submarine when they are discovered and fired upon by the Japanese.
+In the South Pacific in 1944, U.S. Marine Corporal Allison and his reconnaissance party are disembarking from a U.S. Navy submarine when they are discovered and fired upon by the Imperial Japanese Army (IJA).
 The submarine's captain is forced to dive and leave the scouting team behind.
 Allison reaches a rubber raft and, after days adrift, reaches an island.
 He finds an abandoned settlement and a chapel with one occupant: Sister Angela, a novice Irish nun who has not yet taken her final vows.
 She has been on the island for only four days, having come with an elderly priest to evacuate another clergyman only to find that the Japanese had arrived first.
 The frightened natives who had brought them to the island left the pair without warning, and the priest died soon after.

 For a while, they have the island to themselves, but then a detachment of Japanese troops arrives to set up a meteorological camp, forcing them to hide in a cave.
 When Sister Angela is unable to stomach the raw fish that Allison has caught, he sneaks into the Japanese camp for supplies, narrowly avoiding detection.
 That night, they watch flashes from naval guns being fired in a sea battle over the horizon.